 Optional services offered by assistance programs can include 24-hour multilingual help lines, help with prescription drugs, medical provider locations, translation services, lost baggage assistance and much more.

 Most travel experts agree the medical evacuation and repatriation services included in specialty travel assistance membership programs are a must for any traveler.
 This is the service you hope to never have to use, but with medical evacuations costing tens of thousands of dollars, it pays to be prepared for the unexpected.
-And read the fine print: as mentioned above, many companies will fly you to the medical facility of their choice, not yours.
+Also, be sure to read the fine print before you sign up for any membership: as mentioned above, many companies will fly you to the medical facility of their choice, not yours.
 Make sure you’re the one who decides where you need to go.